sivaprasadreddy/beginning-spring-boot-2/chapter-11/springboot-angularjs-demo/README.md

-# SpringBoot : Learn By Example
+# Beginning SpringBoot 2

-### Chapter 12 : Building REST API using SpringBoot
+### Chapter 11 : Building REST API using SpringBoot

 **springboot-angularjs-demo**: This module demonstrates how to consume RESTful WebServices built using Spring MVC from AngularJS application.